vieravfg/ETL-Project/README.md

 * Best players from each country for a specific year
 * Compare change in rating between 2 or more years
 * Which age group has the best rating overall (every 10 years)
+## Research Question
+* Which country has the best chess players during 2020?
+* Does age play a role in chess rankings?
+Compare results between the 2 years.

 ## Finding Data